Catherine Harris

 Collectors Info:

 The Heronsbrook Gymkhana was reprinted as a Knight paperback but I think it was the only one to be re-issued in paperback format.
-It and We Started a Riding Club are reasonably easy to get hold of.
+It and We Started a Riding Club are reasonably easy to get hold of in the UK.
 If Wishes Were Horses seems to be the hardest of all to find, especially with dustjacket.
+Again, all harder to find outside the UK.